CrageJ/TopicsGraphAlgorithm/README.md

 # Running the code:
 python script.py [--simpleRulesV1] [--circular] [--random] inputLocation outputLocation

-Where input/output location are the ABSOLUTE file paths.
+Test example: python script.py C:\{InstallFolder}\examples C:\{InstallFolder}\outputs --simpleRulesV1 --circular --random

-Input: path to a folder of inputs
+Input: ABSOLUTE path to a folder of inputs

-Output: path to save output as an image for all algorithms and graphs
+Output: ABSOLUTE path to save output as an image for all algorithms and graphs

 Each option (--xxx) enables an algorithm to be applied to all inputs.
 Current algorithms developed: